Internet Safety for Kids – 10 Actionable Tips

 Since children are naturally attracted by new things and have less experience, they follow easily dangerous links and untrusty websites.
 Not to mention the tendency to download and install video games from unknown web locations, a content which could easily infect the entire operating system.

 Therefore, you need to have a good antivirus product from a reliable company and this solution must include a real-time scanning engine, a firewall and automatic update.
+Also, guide them and teach them how to enjoy the Internet safely

 To help you determine what is the best solution for you and your family, you could access the test results provided by companies in the online industry, like AV Comparatives, PC Magazine, AV-TEST or Virus Bulletin.